 X-Financials, a company specializing in financial services, has just suffered a cyberattack that caused significant damage.
 An employee from the marketing team fell victim to a phishing email, which led to a ransomware infection.
 This quickly affected the company's other systems as the system was not isolated.
 The IT department at X-Financials is seeking to strengthen the security of its IT infrastructure to protect its sensitive data against the increasing threats of cyberattacks.

 In this context, X-Financials has developed an IAM (Identity and Access Management) system based on the Zero Trust principle to be implemented throughout the organization.
-This system aims to ensure strict authentication and authorization of the company's employees and clients, limited access to sensitive data, and visibility over all access points.
+This system aims to ensure strict authentication and authorization of the company's employees and clients, limited access to sensitive data and visibility over all access points.

 Use-cases